 Problem: Some owners rely on a single source, which limits variety.
 This can block fresh perspectives and reduce the pool of potential candidates.

-Solution: Spread posts across multiple websites.
+Solution: Spread posts across multiple websites and gig sites.
 Consider your sector to identify the best platforms.
 Match your job level and industry with the platform’s audience.

 4. Screen Applications Thoroughly